-- 4 5 - For permanent, full-time employees on a 12-month contract, by one percent b.
-Permanent, part-time employees.

-6 7 (2) For the following employees, by a prorated and equitable amount based on the amount specified in subdivision (1) of this subsection:

-Permanent, full-time employees on a contract for fewer than 12

-Temporary and permanent hourly employees. c.
+- For permanent, full-time employees on a 12-month contract, by one percent (1) (1%). - (2) For the following employees, by a prorated and equitable amount based on the amount specified in subdivision (1) of this subsection: - Permanent, full-time employees on a contract for fewer than 12 a. months. - Permanent, part-time employees. b. - Temporary and permanent hourly employees.